 Asst Athletic Trainer

-Inspire Awesome with Eastern Washington University.
-We are currently seeking an Athletics Trainer/Physical Therapist.
-This position is housed in the athletic department and will report to the Assistant Athletic Director for Training Services.
-The assistant athletic trainer supervises the care of student athletes competing in the University's Athletic programs.
-A successful candidate will be responsible for the prevention, evaluation, management and rehabilitation of injuries within the University's comprehensive sports medicine program.
-This particular position will also be the lead trainer for the Men's Basketball, Women's Golf & Cheer.
+It's a great day to be an Eagle!
+Eastern Washington University is currently seeking an Assistant Athletic Trainer.
+This position is housed in the athletic department and will report to the Assistant Athletic Director for Sports Medicine.
+The Assistant Athletic Trainer supervises the care of student athletes competing in the University's Athletic programs.
+This position will work primarily with the Track & Field/Cross-Country teams, while working with additional programs at the discretion of their supervisor.
+The Assistant Athletic Trainer is responsible for the prevention, evaluation, management and rehabilitation of injuries within the University's comprehensive sports medicine program.

 EWU expands opportunities for personal transformation through excellence in learning.

 Eastern is a regional, comprehensive university located in Cheney, 20 minutes from downtown Spokane.
 In addition to Eastern's Cheney campus, we also offer our Riverpoint campus in Spokane, plus additional teaching/learning centers located in other cities throughout Washington State.
 Enrollment has reached over 12,000 students.
 The Cheney-Spokane area is the heart of the Inland Northwest, with excellent restaurants, theater, shopping, skiing, hiking, lakes, a choice of living in a medium-sized city or a small town, and high quality schools and housing.

 Eastern Washington University is committed to increasing the diversity of its faculty, staff, students, and academic program offerings and to strengthening sensitivity to diversity throughout the institution.
 Eastern Washington University is an affirmative action/equal opportunity employer, and applications from members of historically underrepresented groups are especially encouraged.

 Travel may be required a minimum of fifteen (15) nights per year for team competition.